 All discovery-related motions must be accompanied by a supporting brief, affidavit, or other document showing a prima facie entitlement to the relief requested.
 Any response to a discovery motion must be served and filed within seven calendar days of service of the motion, which the court presumes is the date the motion is filed with this court.
 Replies may not be filed unless requested by the court.
-A party is not entitled to additional response time under Rule 6(a) or Rule 6(e) beyond the seven calendar days ordered herein.

-7. Rule 26(a)(3) Disclosures and all motions in limine: August 26, 2011
+6. Rule 26(a)(3) Disclosures and all motions in limine: March 2, 2012

-Responses: September 2, 2011
+Responses: March 16, 2012